rx-modules/awesome-beet/README.md

 - [raycast-generator](https://help.sourceblock.net/beta/tools/data-packs/raycasting-generator) - A raycast datapack generator which produced in various formats (such as lectern).
 - [PlayerDB](https://github.com/rx-modules/PlayerDB) - A Player Data Manager written using beet and lectern (and soon bolt).
 - [VVVVVV](https://github.com/Bentroen/VVVVVV-in-Minecraft) - A 1:1 recreation of VVVVVV in minecraft.
 Uses beet to interpet the game's source.
-- [Smithed](https://smithed.dev/) - A minecraft all-in-one experience platform.
-Uses bolt for the automation of the platform's libraries.
+- [Smithed Libraries](https://github.com/Smithed-MC/Libraries) - A minecraft all-in-one experience platform.
+Uses beet and bolt for build process for libraries.

 ## Misc